New Economic School – Georgia: Activities

-NESG played an important role in the famous Georgian reforms - by trainings of public officials, organizing discussions and workshops, as well as training of politicians, journalists, judges and representatives non-governmantal sector (2005-2012).
-To support the reforms intellectually and practically NESG invited to Georgia several famous reformers Mart Laar, former PM, Estonia, Ruth Richardson, former Finance Minister, New Zealand, Laiosz Bokros, former Finance Minister, Hungary,as well as many famous thinkers from the Economic Freedom network: James Gwartney, Steve Hanke, Richard Ebeling, Tom Palmer, Andrei Illarionov, Krassen Stanchev, Pierre Garello, Johan Norberg.)
+The NESG has sought to support reform efforts in Georgia through trainings of politicians, judges, journalists, and NGO representatives.
+They have invited to their campus several international reformers, including Mart Laar, the former prime minister of Estonia, Ruth Richardson, the former Finance Minister of New Zealand, and Lajos Bokros, the former Finance Minister of Hungary.
+They have also invited thinkers from the Economic Freedom network, including James Gwartney, Steve Hanke, Richard Ebeling, Tom Palmer, Andrei Illarionov, Krassen Stanchev, Pierre Garello, and Johan Norberg.